 What Is The Watson Murder Rule?

-However, you need not have had a prior DUI conviction to be convicted of second degree murder or DUI murder.
-But if you did, then you may have been given a particular admonition or advisement.
+You need not have had a prior DUI conviction to be convicted of second-degree murder or DUI murder.
+But if you did, then you may have been given a particular admonition or advisement called a Watson admonition.